StarOfService/carbon/README.md

 - [Installed package metadata](docs/installed_packages_metadata.md)
 - [Working with Minikube](docs/working_with_minikube.md)

-TODO: Fix links. and check other TODOs
+TODO: check other TODOs
-TODO: check english wording
+TODO: check trailing spaces, two and more consequent new lines, codestyle, line length
+TODO: double-check os.Exit, log.Fatal and fmt.*

 ## Limitations (TODO not finished)
 - All resources of a package will be deployed to the same namespace.
 If you need to deploy resources to different namespaces, we recommend splitting such package to different packages